MakerXStudio/algorand-sandbox-dev/README.md

 # algorand-sandbox-dev

-This repo is loosely based on [Algorand's official sandbox](https://github.com/algorand/sandbox), but solves the following problems which relate to local development and/or CI/CD.
+This repo is loosely based on [Algorand's official sandbox](https://github.com/algorand/sandbox), but solves some performance problems which impact local development and CI/CD usage.

 ## How to use